mariomulansky/PySpike/Readme.rst

     spike_dist = spk.spike_distance(spike_trains[0], spike_trains[1], interval)

 to compute the SPIKE distance directly, if you are not interested in the profile at all.
-:code:`interval` is optional and defines the averaging interval, if neglected the whole spike train is used.
+:code:`interval` is optional and if neglected the whole spike train is used.
 Furthmore, you can use the :code:`average_profile` function to compute an average profile of a list of SPIKE-profiles:

 .. code:: python